 - Public health dangers, such as Rabies, are reduced.

 - Submit an online application.
 Once you fill out the form, you will then be prompted to select an appointment time.

-- Many pet owners find it useful to be able to download our application and post-surgical instructions.
+- Many pet owners find it useful to be able to download post-surgical instructions.

 - For Community Cats: Please visit the Community (Feral) Cat Trap Neuter Return (TNVR) page and complete the Feral Cat Application.

 - Los formularios están disponibles en español: Aplicar en línea para la cirugía y revise las instrucciones post-quirúrgicas.
 Si programa en línea, usted debe presentar la solicitud y luego hacer la cita.

 - If you have other questions, please call 561-472-8812 or email us.

 - SCHEDULE MY APPOINTMENT NOW

 - Cat Spay or Neuter: FREE for all Palm Beach County Cats

 - Dog Spay or Neuter: $150.00